alisw/alisw.github.io/infrastructure-pr-testing.markdown

 Some of the CI machines are also included in [IT Grafana dashboard] (https://monit-grafana.cern.ch/d/8KnQO4HMk/openstack-vms?orgId=1&var-project_name=ALICE%20Release%20Testing).
 Notice this includes also machines which do not run CI builds.

+# Troubleshooting

+## Empty logs

+Empty logs can happen in the case the build fails in some pre alibuild steps and the harvesting script is not able / is not allowed to fetch logs.
+In particular, due to the criticality of some operations, logs which might contain sensible information are not retrieved, to avoid exposing them to unprivileged ALICE users.
+Maintainers of the build infrastructure can follow the instructions in the report to retrieve them.

+That said, the vast majority of the "missing logs issues" are due to the following two items:

+* Wrong tag / commit / url when checking out the code.
+Make sure you review any tag and commit you changed in your PR to make sure they are actually existing.
+Possibly check by hand all the modified tags with `git clone -b <tag> <url>`.
+* Issues with the infrastructure backend not directly under our control, in particular gitlab and github.
+You can review if there was any known issues by going to either the [github status page](https://www.githubstatus.com) or the [CERN Service Status Board](https://cern.service-now.com/service-portal?id=service_status_board).

+Failing those (or if you are unsure) feel free to contact us directly either on mattermost or by adding a comment to your PR.